Quick tools for school, health, and money decisions.

 Trust signal

 This tool is for general use and processes input locally in the browser.
 It does not store your encoded or decoded output after you leave the page.
+Do not treat Base64 as protection for passwords, API keys, or private data.

 Common questions